Part IX

 Our Response:

-Here Mr. Pack claims that because a flagman labors to assist you as a motorist, God now permits His people to consciously seek out unbelievers who labor in restaurants, and actually pay them for the fruit of their sacrilege.
+Here Mr. Pack claims that because a flagman labors to direct you as a motorist, God now permits His people to consciously seek out unbelievers who labor in restaurants, and actually pay them to prepare your meals.
 Through this blast of “intellectual wisdom,” Mr. Pack has discovered the perfect loophole.
-Because it would be impossible to not cause someone, someplace to labor in some form on the Sabbath, God’s people may now seek out unbelievers who trample on holy time and do so with the full blessing of their Creator.
+Because it would be impossible to not cause someone, someplace to labor in some form on the Sabbath, Mr. Pack believes he may now go out and hire people to work on his behalf.
 What a deal!

 Well here is a hypothetical for Mr. Pack.
 “You are an Israelite wandering in the Sinai desert.
 While there, God Almighty informs you that you are not to go out and find food on His Sabbath.
 He then informs you that you are to prepare all your Sabbath meals the day before—not on the Sabbath.
 Finally, He informs you that on the Sabbath you are to stay within the camp of His people.
-He then explains that this command will stand as a test to prove whether you will “walk in My law or no” (Ex.
+He then explains that this command will stand as a test to prove whether you will “walk in His law or not” (Ex.
 16:4).
-On the following Sabbath you ask a friend if he has seen your son.
-The man points you in your son’s direction.
-Because you caused him to lift his arm, can you now go outside the camp and acquire your Sabbath meal?”
+On the following Sabbath you ask Moses if he has seen your son.
+Moses points you in your son’s direction.
+Here is our question.
+Because you caused God's faithful servant to work by lifting his arm, may you now go outside the camp and hire an unbeliever to gather and prepare your Sabbath manna?”

 “The Real World”